 More appealing than sitting in a busy UK city airport for a few hours waiting for the connecting flight to Paris, you could be walking around charming St Malo before your train departs.
 Time your connections perfectly to relax over a quick coffee or leisurely lunch in one of the countless brasseries along the quaint cobbled streets.
 And, it’s all just a short walk from where the ferry docks.

-The train journey from St Malo begins just two kilometres from the ferry port at the station itself.
-It’s a 20 minute walk or you can take the shuttle.
-You can purchase tickets from here, but it’s advised to pre-book online for a time of your choosing.
-On an average weekday, there are 13 trains per day travelling from St Malo to Paris Montparnasse including a changeover at Rennes.
-However, there are 3 direct trains which run each day and the journey will take you straight to Paris in under two and a half hours.
-Fares range from €20-€163 – just make sure you book in advance for the cheapest fares!
+The train journey from St Malo begins just two kilometres from the ferry port at the station itself; choose between a 20-minute walk or bus ride.
+You can purchase tickets from here or you can save time by booking online in advance for a time of your choosing.
+On an average weekday, there are 13 trains travelling from St Malo to Paris Montparnasse including a changeover at Rennes.
+There are also 3 direct trains which run each day and the journey will take you straight to Paris in under 2.5 hours.
+Fares are available from €20 so make sure you book in advance for the cheapest fares!

 The trip itself takes a route right across the northwest of France, boasting fantastic countryside views, whizzing past rural towns and undulating fields.
 The first major city to traverse is Rennes, the capital of Brittany.
 Its medieval half-timbered houses and vibrant streets are a sight to behold, whether that’s during a changeover for the next train, or at a quick glance on the direct journey train.

 Once you’re past Rennes, there’s plenty to keep your mind occupied outside the carriage, as the train travels through a mix of quaint communes such as Alençon and the gorgeous vistas of Perche Natural Regional Park.
 Before you know it, the train will be rolling into Paris Montparnasse station for your arrival.